 The European Arrest Warrant - An Essential Update for Practitioners

 The European Arrest Warrant (EAW) is the seminal instrument in the field of EU judicial cooperation in criminal matters.
 It is widely used and has proved to be an efficient tool in accelerating the execution of warrants and surrender procedures in cross-border criminal cases within the EU.
-At the same time, the EAW still poses a number of issues – mostly related to fundamental rights protection – that Member States find difficult to accommodate in their respective legal systems and especially in respect of their obligation to respect fundamental rights.
-It is in this context that the seminar is offering to map out the operational success of the EAW and discuss the fundamental rights concerns, in particular to detention conditions and fair trial rights, pertinent to the application of the EAW.
+At the same time, the EAW still poses a number of issues – mostly related to fundamental rights protection – that Member States find difficult to accommodate in their respective legal systems and especially towards their obligation to respect fundamental rights.
+It is in this context that the course will map out the operational success of the EAW and discuss the fundamental rights concerns, in particular regarding detention conditions and fair trials rights, pertinent to the application of the EAW.

-- what steps to make if concerns over detention conditions arise in the course of administering an EAW;
+- what steps to take if concerns over detention conditions arise in the course of administering an EAW;

 - how to deal with an issuing authority if its judicial nature is in doubt or its independence is questionable;

-The seminar is especially interesting for legal practitioners working in the field of criminal law and dealing with cross-border criminal cases, but is of relevance to all having a particular interest in the EU Area of Freedom Security and Justice based on the principles of mutual recognition and mutual trust.
+The course is especially interesting for legal practitioners working in the field of criminal law, dealing with cross-border criminal cases, but is also of relevance to those having a particular interest in the EU Area of Freedom Security and Justice, based on the principles of mutual recognition and mutual trust.

-The seminar is based on short presentations complemented with practice-oriented discussions led by experts who have and in-depth understanding of the EAW.
-Departing from the very rich case law of the Court of Justice of the European Union, the seminar will focus on practical issues arising in the daily administration of the EAW.
+The course is based on short presentations complemented with practice-oriented discussions led by experts who have an in-depth understanding of the EAW.
+Departing from the very rich case law of the Court of Justice of the European Union, the course will focus on practical issues arising in the daily administration of the EAW.

 Participants will have a nuanced understanding of the practical application of the EAW, fundamental rights issues directly affecting the execution of an EAW, and the recent case law of the CJEU related to the EAW.
-By attending the seminar, participants will have a clear understanding of the complex environment that surrounds the application of the EAW today.
+After attending the course, participants will have a clear understanding of the complex environment that surrounds the application of the EAW today.